pamelatech/scim-use-case-revamp/use_cases.md

 3. SCIM Use Cases
    This section lists the SCIM use cases.
 3.1.
 Single RM/RC/RU and multiple RS
+   This is the most common SCIM use case, and allows that in IdM do all CRUD operation into the resources and using the trigger mechanisms described before be able to update the Resource subscribers inta
 3.2.
 One or more ERC with single RM/RC/RU and multiple RS

 3.3.
 One or more RC/RU, with single RM and multiple RS